nrwall/flightlog/README.md

 - Flags `isRedEye` (overnight)
 - Builds a `route` string like `SFO→JFK`

-You can expand enrichment with external APIs later.
+Expansion of Enrichment with external APIs remains under consideration and research

 ## Security